 - You will see “X” icons on the applications’ icons.

-- Click the X icon of unneeded apps and confirm the action by clicking the Delete button.
+- Click the X icon of unneeded apps and confirm the action.
+Click Delete for this.

-In this way, you can delete applications downloaded from the App Store.
+In this way, you can delete an app downloaded from the App Store.
 Applications that have been downloaded from websites cannot be removed from the Launchpad.

 Removing apps from the Launchpad also doesn’t remove apps’ service files.
 You will need to manually find and clean up them from the Library folder.